-Investing in IPRs should clearly be a strategy for furniture companies that strive to grow and develop a distinct market niche.
-The keys for success: innovation, quality... and protection!
+Investing in IPRs is clearly a strategy for leather goods companies that strive to grow and develop a distinct market niche.

-The protection of brand names and logos through instruments such as trade marks and copyrights is a natural process that imposes itself upon businesses at a certain moment of its development.
+The protection of brand names and logos through instruments such as trade marks and copyrights is a natural process that imposes itself upon businesses at a certain moment of their development.
 But it is up to you to identify this moment and to seize the opportunities that IPRs offer in terms of communication, marketing and share value.